1. Protect Nail

 For mild nail infection or while waiting to see a doctor:

-- Soak the affected foot or hand 2 to 3 times daily in warm water.
+- Soak the affected foot or hand 3 to 4 times daily for 20 minutes in warm water.
 You can add hydrogen peroxide (half of the solution).

 - Apply an over-the-counter antibiotic ointment and bandage.
 An oral antibiotic will likely be prescribed.